jainrahul1234/conversation-with-discovery/README.md

 ### Running in BlueMix

 1. Use the BlueMix CLI command 'bx app push' to push the app in bluemix.
-2. No need to mention the service name in mainfest file.
+2. No need to mention the service name in manifest file.
 3. Once app has been started in BlueMix follow the below command to add creadetional of Conversation & discovery to make connection.

 ### Adding environment variables in Bluemix